Cronulla

 Cronulla features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-Cronulla's dwelling structure, as per the latest Census, consisted of 20.5% houses and 79.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasted with Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in Cronulla stood at 34.1%, with mortgaged dwellings at 24.0% and rented ones at 41.9%.
+Cronulla's dwelling structure, as per the latest Census, consisted of 20.5% houses and 79.5% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Cronulla stood at 34.1%, with mortgaged dwellings at 24.0% and rented dwellings at 41.9%.
 The median monthly mortgage repayment was $2,404, lower than Sydney metro's average of $2,427.
-Median weekly rent in Cronulla was $500, higher than Sydney metro's figure of $470.
-Nationally, Cronulla's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Median weekly rent in Cronulla was $500, compared to Sydney metro's $470.
+Nationally, Cronulla's mortgage repayments were higher at $2,404 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing